eclipse/epsilon-website/n/mkdocs/docs/doc/eol.md

 ### Collections and Maps

 EOL provides four types of collections and a Map type.
-The Bag type represents non-unique, unordered collections, the Sequence type represents non-unique, ordered collections, the Set type represents unique and unordered collections and the OrderedSet represents unique and ordered collections.
+The `Bag` type represents non-unique, unordered collections and implements the `java.util.Collection` interface, the Sequence type represents non-unique, ordered collections and implements the `java.util.List` interface, the Set type represents unique and unordered collections and implements the `java.util.Set` interface, the OrderedSet represents unique and ordered collections.
+Since version 2.0, there are also three concurrent collection types, which can safely be modified from multiple threads.
+These are `ConcurrentBag`, `ConcurrentMap` and `ConcurrentSet`.

-All collection types inherit from the abstract Collection type.
+All collection types inherit from the abstract `Collection` type.
 Apart from simple operations, EOL also supports logic operations on collections.
-The following operations apply to all types of collections:
+The following operations (along with any operations declared on the `java.util.Collection` interface) apply to all types of collections:

 Signature |Description
 ----------|-----------